-Providers must retain evidence of an exemption (or Notice of Arrangement) from the legal requirement to attend school (if applicable).
+Providers must retain evidence of either:

+- an exemption (or Notice of Arrangement) from the legal requirement to attend school (if applicable), or - a Year 12 certificate or Certificate III (or higher).

 1.4.
 Commencement of Participants in Transition to Work